latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Remaining issues

- - Not all newlines are announcement in the verbatim text (bug in LaTeX code to handle that; to be fixed)
+ - Not all newlines are announced in the verbatim text (bug in LaTeX code to handle that; to be fixed)
  - Reading of hyphenated words is incorrect (this is a Foxit Reader issue; to be fixed)

 #### Summary